Degree difference: A simple measure to characterize structural heterogeneity in complex networks: Appendix

 \subsection{Acknowledgements}

+{We thank the anonymous reviewers for their constructive comments which have helped improve the manuscript.} We also thank Yasharth Yadav for discussions.
 A.S. would like to acknowledge support from the Max Planck Society, Germany, through the award of a Max Planck Partner Group in Mathematical Biology.
-A.F. would like to thank Shirin Maleki for assistance with creating Figure 1.
+A.F. would like to thank Shirin Maleki for assistance with creating Figure 1. {Open Access funding provided by Projekt DEAL.}